MainulDip/LinuxEveryday/BashScripting/README.md

 * Changing file permission | `chmod <u/g/o><-/+><r/w/x> <fileName/directoryName>`
 ie, if a file is `-rwxrw-r--`, and we want to give write permission to others, the command will be `chmod o+w fileName`

+* if u/g/o is not mentioned, u is the default option, ie, `chmod +x script.sh` this will modify the file with executable permission for current user

 ### file permissions using numbers | `chmod 754 fileOrDirName` :
 If 3 number (instead of letter) are supplied after chmod command, each representing permissions for `user`, `group`, `other` sections sequentially